pajarorrojo/es-theme-PlayStation-X/README.md

 - Janderson for helping with Portuguese translation
 - To the entire batocera team, members and contributors, for making and incredible piece of software and a truly open community
 - Some media files like backgrounds or logos have been selected from the default Carbon theme by @f.caruso
+- Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)

 Batocera discord:
 https://discord.gg/mYREusrT